Male sprinter on a track holding a vape pen, raising the question can athletes smoke weed in sports

 Health Risks and Benefits

-Smoking cannabis can irritate the lungs and airways.
+• Respiratory Concerns: Smoking cannabis can irritate the lungs and airways.
 Athletes risk coughing, wheezing and reduced lung capacity.
-Regular smoking may lead to bronchitis and inflammation that hinders endurance sports.
-Experts often recommend non-smoking methods to limit respiratory harm.
+Experts often recommend non-smoking methods.

-Cannabinoids like CBD show strong anti-inflammatory effects in preliminary studies.
+• Anti-inflammatory Properties: Cannabinoids like CBD show strong anti-inflammatory effects.
 They may help reduce swelling and pain after intensive workouts.
-Athletes often report faster muscle recovery and less joint discomfort when they use CBD regularly.
-Research continues to explore optimal doses and timing.

 Public Perception in Sports